51r/terraform-external-data/README.md

 # Terraform External Data Source Sample

-This repo contains a simple Terraform configuration with data source block that gets information from an outside source (bash script) and present it to Terraform as an output.
+This repo contains a simple Terraform configuration with A data source block that gets information from an outside source (bash script) which references the value from variable "hashi" and present it to Terraform as an output.

 # Prerequisite
 You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.